 Cultural Integration: An Experience of Cultural Restoration

-The following is a chapter in the book Ancient Wisdon, Modern Science.
-The chapter is co-authored by NWIC President Cheryl Crazy Bull and three staff members.
+The following is a chapter in the book Ancient Wisdon, Modern Science, published in 2012.
+The chapter is co-authored by former NWIC President Cheryl Crazy Bull and three staff members.

 Northwest Indian College (NWIC), chartered by the Lummi Nation has its main campus on the Lummi homelands in the northwest corner of Washington with extended campus sites at other locations in Washington and Idaho.
 After serving as a two year degree granting institution for nearly 25 years, NWIC recently became a candidate for accreditation at the baccalaureate degree granting level.
 The first degree program chosen for implementation is the Native Environmental Science (NES) Bachelor’s of Science.
 This NES BS degree has two tracks – one in environmental science with an emphasis of basic environmental science proficiency and the other an interdisciplinary concentration program.
 The concentration is a more flexible but equally rigorous track that requires students to select a specific topic for study.
 The concentration allows students to design an individualized program of study mentored by a committee.

 In the context of developing and delivering the curriculum associated with this degree, NWIC faculty and administrators expanded allocation of resources toward cultural integration within the context of our mission: Through education, NWIC promotes indigenous self-determination and knowledge.
 NWIC institutional cultural outcomes designed by faculty and academic administrators with input from students and the tribal community are: